strapi/community-content/README.md

 #### Step 7: Provide Support

  Once your blog post is published.
-Please click on discussion at the end of the post, register here: https://forum.strapi.io and click on "watching" to receive automatically a notification once a new comment is made.
-We rely on you to monitor comments on your blog post and support the community.
+Please click on discussion at the end of your post, register here: https://forum.strapi.io and click on "watching" to receive automatically a notification once a new comment is made.
+We rely on you to monitor the comments and support the community.

 #####  Resources: